-To link to this resource use: https://libraries.indiana.edu/resources/mmw
+To link to this database use: https://libraries.indiana.edu/databases/mmw

 Materials on early economics, commerce, trade, transportation, industry, manufacturing, political systems and social history.